 I’m in the minority that welcomed Flickr’s decision to limit free accounts to 1,000 photos.
 This decision hits all the things that the internet needs to become in order to avoid being a cesspool of low-quality content and even lower quality ads.

 - Data hoarding is just as much a sickness as physical hoarders.
 Don’t dump your garbage on the world.

 - Free services that allow almost unlimited usage aren’t sustainable.
 You’re either taking advantage of paying users or drowning in ads.

 - Human curation, careful editing and strong moderation make for great communities.

-When you only have a thousand picture to work with, you can’t post a snapshot of every meal.
-You have to go through some filtering process and select pictures that will still mean something in a few months down the road.
+When you only have a thousand pictures to work with, you can’t post a snapshot of every meal.
+You have to go through some filtering process and select pictures that will still mean something a few months down the road.
 That’s not to say there isn’t garbage on Flickr, but you get a lot less fluff than randomly scrolling through Instagram.

 Facebook’s algorithms feed you an ever increasing crescendo of hysteria, outrage and downright fake stories.
 Human curation tends to do the exact opposite.
 Medium’s become another corner of the internet that’s more noise than signal.
 I can hardly stomach all the inspirational whatever and massive stock photos.

 Compare the non-curated internet to focused blogs and well-run communities such as Hacker News.
 The difference is striking.
 The lack of human curation is why we’re devoting so many resources to distributing and archiving bullshit.

 A tale of two internets